yeetypete/robosaw/README.md

     <img width="50%" src="./readme_media/logo.png">
 </p>

-The Engineering Addendum is quick-start documentation written to any future team that may continue to work on your project.
-This is where you outline the gotchas of your project, types of things to look out for, the current state of the project, etc.  The purpose of README.md is to save any future team weeks of detective work just to get to where you are today.
-Think back to what types of things you had wished you knew earlier, doing future teams a favor by passing that knowledge along.

 # RoboSaw Engineering Addendum

 ## Introduction
 RobSaw is a collaborative robot miter saw that can cut lumber to size autonomously by detecting a line drawn on the wood with a pen or pencil using computer vision, and then making a cut.
 This README details the intricacies and nuances of the project and serves as a general guide for getting started with creating a new RoboSaw.

 ## Current State of the Project

-### Hardware
 Currently RoboSaw is able to perform cross cuts on 2x4, 2x6, and 4x4 lumber up to 8 ft in length.
+A Metabo HPT 10 in miter saw is mounted in the middle of the RoboSaw frame and performs the cut.
+The RoboSaw's hardware mechanisms include an roller intake which feeds wood in and out of the miter saw, a saw actuation mechanism which lowers the saw blade to perform a cut, and a turntable mechanism which aligns the saw blade with the angle of the line drawn on the lumber.
 A control pendant is used to interface with the RoboSaw, containing an emergency stop button, a run button, and a cut button.
-The run button is pressed to move the wood through the RoboSaw until the computer vision system, which uses three separate cameras, detects a line.
-Once a line is detected, the cut button can be pressed to perform a cut, and the
+The run button is pressed to move the wood through the RoboSaw until the computer vision system, which uses three separate cameras and the Python Open CV computer vision library, detects a line.
+Once a line is detected, the cut button can be pressed to perform a cut, and then the wood is moved until the end is reached or the next line is discovered.
+The cut piece is automatically ejected from the saw after it is cut.
+The RoboSaw software runs on a Raspberry Pi 4 and controls the motors and actuators via 2 Pololu G2 Motor Drivers.
+Cameras are connected to the Pi via USB and the buttons for the control pendant are attached directly to the free GPIO pins available on the Pi.
+All the electronics run off of a 12V 20A power supply.
+The voltage is stepped down to provide 5V power to the Raspberry Pi.
+The Miter has its own 120V AC plug and is controlled by a normally open relay switch attached wired to the Raspberry Pi.

-### Electronics

-### Software

 ## Pitfalls to Avoid
 ### Mechanical